 Most people on the internet skim content.
 They'll read the headlines and then skip to the end to see if there's a big takeaway.
 If your visitors read your content all the way through to the end, they're probably interested in what you have to say.
 Hence, consider placing an opt-in box at the end of each article you post.

 Create a clean-looking opt-in box or lead magnet which can sit at the end of your posts and is immediately visible if readers scroll all the way to the bottom of your post.
-If you want to increase your chances of getting signups even more, you can create customized lead magnets for each post.
-Our blog post on website redesign uses this technique, check it out here.
+If you want to increase your chances of getting signups even more, you can create customized lead magnets for each post — this post on website redesign uses this technique.

 Emails are your ace-in-the-box for traffic and revenue generation.
 But they aren't the only tool in your arsenal.
-You should tweak your overall content strategy to focus on getting people to your website and your email-capture sections.
+You can tweak your overall content strategy to focus on getting people to your website through SEO (search engine optimization).

-- Create a compelling email with a subject line that entices viewers to open your email.
-Provide a short introductory paragraph which encourages people to read your post.
+Sending an email with a compelling subject line to entice viewers to open the email.
+Provide a short introductory paragraph which encourages people to click through and read your post.

-- Draft social media messages which promote the post.
+Use social media to promote the post.
 You can use tools like Buffer to automate this process.

 Step 4: Generate revenue from your list